6 minute read

-Often, the execution of these tasks might roll into the consultant’s deliverables, but generally a marketing consultant is the outside advisor developing and directing the strategy for all the deliverables.
-This means that, while a consultant may work on execution, they typically only focus on the high-level strategy, and leave you to do the heavy lifting on executing these tasks.
+Skilled labor (the execution phase) such as copywriting or design may be relatively affordable, but developing (and sometimes managing) the strategy associated with that work requires more expertise and is therefore more costly.
+In most cases the strategy and the execution are conducted by different individuals or teams.
+Often, the execution of marketing or branding tasks might roll into the consultant’s deliverables, but generally a marketing consultant is the outside advisor developing and directing the strategy for all the deliverables.
+This means that, while a consultant or their teams may work on execution, they typically only focus on the high-level strategy, and hand off the heavy lifting on executing these tasks.

 OK that is partially a joke, but it is worth mentioning that you do get what you pay for.
 The best marketing consultants provide value that can last for years, and often their fees often reflect that.
 While hourly rates are often still in consideration, this is merely one way to measure the effort put towards the project at hand.

 The typical marketing consultant charges based on one of two models.
 First, and maybe most common, is by an hourly consulting rate.
 The second is fixed bid on a project-by-project basis.
-Often this is based on their anticipated number of hours for a project multiplied by the hourly rates of the consultant.
-Those rates are generally depends on the geographical market of the consultant, economic factors such as the status of the economy, and the consultants current capacity or demand.
+Often this is based on a predetermined number of hours that are allocated to the project.
+This is simply the anticipated number of hours for a project multiplied by the hourly rates of the consultant.
+What those rates are will generally depend on the experience of the consultant, the demand, the geographical market, and other economic factors.
+Ultimately, you are paying for the time of the consultant with some kind of margin to cover expenses and profit.

 As a benchmark, in our experience, these fees tend to be between $65-$300 per hour.
-This can vary greatly depending on their resume, overhead and demand.
+This varies greatly depending on one’s resume, overhead and demand.
 For your average marketing consultant, fees are most commonly in the $100-$175 per hour range.
-This can often cause sticker shock to those that are comparing it to the salary of an employee that might be closer to $30 an hour.
+This can cause sticker shock to those that are comparing it to the salary of an employee that might be closer to $30 an hour ($60,000 per year).
 What you must do is consider all the things that go into a project.

 This increases the cost substantially per hour, but still probably less than a consultant’s hourly fee.
 The kicker is that a quality employee expects a full-time living.
 That means that the six figure employee’s 10 hours turns into 40 per week.
 It’s generally cost prohibitive for most companies to keep the more strategic person on staff on a full time basis.
 Not only that, it’s rarely necessary.